Andrew-S-Rosen/cbe504/main.typ

 While much of the history of chemical engineering is intricately tied to the fossil fuel industry, its future is far more diverse in scope.
 Recently, there has been a significant push towards leveraging chemical reaction engineering principles to address the many clean energy and sustainability challenges facing our planet.
-Some areas of interest include the design of fuel cells that convert hydrogen and oxygen into electricity, porous materials that can capture and convert carbon dioxide, and cutting-edge technologies to"upcycle" plastic waste into valuable commodity chemicals.
+Some areas of interest include the design of fuel cells that convert hydrogen and oxygen into electricity, porous materials that can capture and convert carbon dioxide, and cutting-edge technologies to "upcycle" plastic waste into valuable commodity chemicals.
 Even further into the future, one can think about circling back to the original reactor described in this section: the Sun.
 While likely many decades away from commercialization, nuclear fusion reactors are being designed with the hope that they can one day serve as a clean and abundant source of energy for humanity.
 #footnote[In fact, one of the earliest fusion reactor designs --- the stellarator --- was pioneered at the Princeton Plasma Physics Laboratory (PPPL) and set the stage for improved fusion reactor design both at PPPL and around the world.]